 Infantry and Artillery

-Armored divisions are indispensable when it comes to the offensive part of the battle.
+Armored divisions are indispensable when it comes to breaking through front lines.
 Armored divisions have excellent attack values and are usually more mobile.
 Medium tanks will be used because of how good they are all-around, but players can swap them out for light or heavy tanks depending on personal preference.

 By using these templates you will be dominate on the battlefield in Hearts of Iron IV.
 While there are other divisions with some niche uses, these will be the basis of your army throughout your campaigns.